darkanakin41/table-bundle/README.md

 # plejeune/table-bundle
-This bundle is designed to give grant functionnalities to create simple table based on entities.
+This bundle is designed to grant functionnalities to create simple table based on entities.

 Current available template :
 * [Foundation](https://foundation.zurb.com/)